 We systematically analyse your IT landscape and identify potential cyber risks using recognised frameworks such as NIST, ISO 27005 and DORA.
 On the basis of a structured risk analysis, we prioritise areas for action and create a sound decision-making basis for your management.

-We support you in designing and implementing a regulatory-compliant cyber risk management system that is seamlessly integrated into your existing governance structure.
+We support you in designing and implementing a regulatory-compliant cyber risk management system that is smoothly integrated into your existing governance structure.
 In doing so, we ensure that roles, responsibilities and processes are clearly defined and sustainably embedded.

 We help you to specifically strengthen your organisation's resilience against cyberattacks and remain capable of acting in an emergency.
 From developing incident response plans to conducting practical exercise scenarios, we prepare your organisation comprehensively.